Top 10 Myths About Anterior Cruciate Ligament (ACL) Surgery – Busted!

 The Reality:

-Skipping physical therapy after ACL surgery is one of the biggest mistakes patients can make.
+Skipping physical therapy after Anterior cruciate ligament surgery is one of the biggest mistakes patients can make.
 Rehabilitation is essential for rebuilding strength, restoring mobility, and ensuring the success of the surgery.

 Key Takeaway: